 Q. Can I still call a department directly if I know the number?

 A. You may still call a department directly.
 However, numerous government numbers that you have called in the past may be re-routed to the 311 Call Center.

 Q. What happens if I live in the city limits of any municipality within Prince George’s County?

 A. You will still be able to call 311; however, you may be directed to call your local municipal government office if your request for service falls under their jurisdiction.

-Q. Can I call 311 about public schools or Prince George’s College information?
+Q. Can I call 311 about Prince George's County Public Schools or Prince George’s Community College information?

-A. Call Center Representatives will be able to respond to some inquiries about public schools, but calls regarding Prince George’s College will be referred directly to that organization.
+A. Call Center Representatives will be able to respond to some inquiries about Prince George's County Public Schools, but calls regarding Prince George’s Community College will be referred directly to that organization.